pczyzewski5/learn_by_tests/README.md

 # Learn By Tests
 This project is the MVP version.
 This is a simple application that allows you to create closed tests.
-Currently, it has database with tests for the Polish Yacht Sea Helmsman exam.
+Currently, it has database with tests for the Polish Yacht Sea Helmsman exam and SRC radio operator.

 The application can be found at https://learnbytests.vxm.pl, after registration, please write me an e-mail at: p.czyzewski5@gmail.com to activate your account.